lumeland/lume.land/docs/configuration/using-typescript.md

 ## TypeScript in Templates

-`Lume` global namespace has the `Lume.Data` and `Lume.Helpers` interfaces that you can use in your pages.
+The `Lume` global namespace has the `Lume.Data` and `Lume.Helpers` interfaces that you can use in your pages.
 For example:

 <lume-code>